 - 2.0 Tog Woombie Ultra Sleepers and Winter Woombie

 What if my baby cries while being swaddled?

 Crying during or shortly after swaddling is not a sign that your baby does not like to be swaddled.
 Babies need to be swaddled, despite their “rebellions”.
 They leave the confinement of the womb to a world of wide open space, and need time to adjust to the concept of space.
 Once your baby is over 6 months old, his/her startle should diminish and arms free sleeping can be trialed.
 Did you ever notice how “busy” your baby’s arms and legs can be at times?
 Swaddling actually helps them to feel more relaxed, secure and in control of their rigorous involuntary movements.
 It is BEST to start the Woombie when the baby is first born!
 This eliminates swaddling confusion.

 How can my baby get used to the Woombie when he has been using a tight wrap from birth?

-To get baby used to the Woombie vs. tight swaddlers, you can either start using the Woombie first at naptime.
-You may also use the tight wrap over the Woombie, and once asleep, you may release the top swaddle wrap and leave baby in woombie alone.
+To get baby used to the Woombie vs. tight swaddles, you can either start using the Woombie first at nap-time.
+You may also use the tight wrap over the Woombie, and once asleep, you may release the top swaddle wrap and leave baby in Woombie alone.
 Remember you do not want to over-heat the baby, so do not leave them in both wraps for the night!
 Remember that like adults, babies are a creature of habit.
 Changes in an important routine like sleep time can be upsetting to them.
 Dont be discouraged if they are resistant for a few nights.
 Move forward, offering more freedom during sleep vs. backwards to a more restrictive wrap.

 My baby has a really chunky neck.
 Can i customize the Woombie neck width?